-Medically related courses like Dentistry are some of the most popular that A level students apply for and consequently the pressure for places at the UK's small number of Dental schools is intense.
-Aspiring dentists face some of the stiffest competition and as a result we hear lots of stories each year from around the country of students who struggle to gain entry even with fantastic A level grades and CIFE colleges are experts at helping with reapplications in these circumstances.
-What is commonly forgotten here is that a successful application to study dentistry is based on a wide range of different elements and not just A level performance.
-The purpose of this article is to therefore highlight some of the important elements that need careful attention and lots of hard work in advance of submitting an application.
+Medicine-related courses are some of the most popular courses that A level students apply for and consequently, the pressure for places is intense.
+Aspiring dentists face some of the stiffest competition and as a result, we hear lots of stories each year from around the country of students who struggle to gain entry even with fantastic A level grades.
+What is commonly forgotten is that a successful application to study dentistry is based on a wide range of different elements and not just A level performance.
+The purpose of this article is to therefore highlight some of the important elements that need careful attention and hard work before submitting an application.

 - Academic grades